wala/jsdelta/README.md

 JS Delta
 ==========

 JS Delta is a [delta debugger](http://www.st.cs.uni-saarland.de/dd/) for debugging JavaScript-processing tools.
 Given a JavaScript program `test.js` that is causing a JS-processing tool to crash or otherwise misbehave, it shrinks `test.js` by deleting statements, functions and sub-expressions, looking for a small sub-program of `test.js` which still causes the problem.
-In general, JS Delta can search for a small input satifying some predicate `P` implemented in JavaScript, allowing for arbitrarily complex tests.
+In general, JS Delta can search for a small input satisfying some predicate `P` implemented in JavaScript, allowing for arbitrarily complex tests.

 For example, `P` could invoke a static analysis like [WALA](http://wala.sf.net) on its input program and check whether it times out.
 If `test.js` is very big, it may be hard to see what is causing the timeout.
 JS Delta will find a (sometimes very much) smaller program on which the analysis still times out, making it easier to diagnose the root cause of the scalability problem.
 Special support for debugging WALA-based analyses with JS Delta is provided by the [WALADelta](http://github.com/wala/WALADelta) utility.